NelsonAraujo93/Budget-app/README.md

 # 📖 Budget App <a name="about-project"></a>

-**Recipe App** This is a RoR project to test my skills in ERD, ORM, Ruby, RoR, SQL and GitFlow.
+**Budget App** This is a RoR project to test my skills in ERD, ORM, Ruby, RoR, SQL and GitFlow.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>